CSP, BMP or

 Bonded Medical Program places are Commonwealth Supported Places with an attached service obligation.
 You pay the same indexed student contribution as a CSP student (and access HECS-HELP), but you commit to three years of full-time-equivalent service in a regional, rural or remote area (Modified Monash Model 2-7) after achieving Fellowship.

-- Private medical schools — Bond University (Gold Coast), Macquarie University (Sydney).
-These programmes have no CSP allocation at all.
-Every domestic student is full-fee.
-Bond runs an accelerated 4yr-8mo MD; Macquarie runs a 4yr graduate MD.
+- Private medical schools — Bond University (Gold Coast) & Macquarie University (Sydney).
+No CSP allocation at all; every domestic student is full-fee.
+Bond runs an accelerated 4yr-8mo MD; Macquarie a 4yr graduate MD.

-- Catholic university medical schools — Notre Dame Sydney and Notre Dame Fremantle.
-Notre Dame allocates a mix of CSP and full-fee places, with full-fee a substantial minority of the intake.
+- Catholic university medical schools — Notre Dame Sydney & Fremantle.
+A mix of CSP and full-fee places, with full-fee a substantial minority of the intake.

-- Public university full-fee overflow.
-Some public universities (Sydney MD is the main example) allocate a small number of full-fee places alongside their CSP intake — typically for domestic applicants who applied via the standard pathway but landed below the CSP cut-off.
+- Public university full-fee overflow — Sydney MD is the main example.
+A small number of full-fee places alongside the CSP intake, typically for domestic applicants who landed below the CSP cut-off.

 Schools allocating full-fee places

-9 Australian medical schools currently allocate full-fee places (either exclusively or as part of a mixed intake).
+9 Australian medical schools currently allocate full-fee places — either exclusively or as part of a mixed intake.
+Open a school for the latest mix.

 Bond